cwellsx/apis/docs/DESIGN.md

 - In a window, using a browser engine (e.g. using React, and/or HTML, CSS, JS, etc.)
 - In another 'main' process, which can access the Node API and the local file system etc.
+- Between the two, application-specific APIs to exchange data between the main process and the browser window

 ### Electron CGI